Tracking Fishing from Space: The Global Footprint of Industrial Fishing Revealed

 Among the key findings of the study:

 - The dataset provides greater detail than previously possible about fishing activity on the high seas (beyond national jurisdictions).
-While most nations appear to fish predominantly within their own exclusive economic zones (EEZs), China, Spain, Taiwan, Japan and South Korea account for 85 percent of observed fishing on the high seas.
+While most nations appear to fish predominantly within their own exclusive economic zones (EEZs), China, Spain, Chinese Taipei, Japan and South Korea account for 85 percent of observed fishing on the high seas.

 - The total area of the ocean fished is likely higher than the 55 percent estimated, as the data do not include some fishing effort in regions of poor satellite coverage or in EEZs with a low percentage of vessels using AIS.